xuzishuo-dot/TuyaOpen.io/docs/new_hardware/adding-new-chip-platform-support.md

 ---
-title: Adding New Chip Platform Support
+title: Adding New Chip Platform
 ---

-# Adding New Chip Platform Support
+# Adding New Chip Platform

 ## Introduction